whodizhod/Chaos/README.md

 # Chaos
-My work for Ray Tracing course by Chaos Group
+My work for "Ray Tracing course" by Chaos Group